You are currently browsing the category archive for the ‘Young Living Essential Oils MLM’ category.

 The caffeine in Slique Tea is not a problem.
 When you take your slique tea and put it in hot water (180 degrees) and let it stand 5-10 minutes before drinking, the caffeine flashes off.
 In Taiwan at the Tea Research Center, they scrape the caffeine off the ceiling in the labs.
 There is some caffeine in the ocotea but it is a very minute amount and cannot be detected.
 Also, the there is very little caffeine in the oolong tea and the oolong doesn’t have the acidic level that coffee does.

 So, as of this moment I am not sure what to think.
-Herbalists eliminate the alcohol in herbal tinctures by putting them in fresh-boiled water, too, and letting them set.
+Tea experts say that jade oolong should be brewed in “slightly cooled water between 82°C and 93°C (180°F – 200°F).”
+Meanwhile, herbalists have taught me that to eliminate the alcohol in herbal tinctures, one should put them in fresh-boiled water, too, and let them set.
 I can understand how alcohol can evaporate… but caffeine?
 Really?

 One of my FB friends wisely commented,